kreijack/bombrowser/tests/TESTS.md

 Expected result: the information of the selected code is showed in the right panel

-Passed: [ ]

-### Test 1.34 - Code gui (2)
-Test description:
+Test description #2:
-- insert code 8200% and press ENTER
-- Select the first entry
-- then select the 2nd entry.
+- after the steps above, select the 2nd entry.

-Expected result: the information of the selected codes are showed in the right panel
+Expected resul #2t: the information of the 2nd selected codes are showed in the right panel

-Passed: [ ]
+Passed: [X]

 ## 2 - 'Code gui' panel